Affiliate links to products I love may be included. All thoughts and opinions are my own.

 - Set a timer and have a weekly goal.
 In my experience, most people are successful with setting a specific amount of time to organize weekly.
 Even if your goal is to organize for 30 minutes a week, it adds up.
 In fact, it adds up to 26 hours of organizing in a year.
 Set a timer and pick a space.
 Allow yourself to weed out what you don’t want or need anymore.
 The end result doesn’t need to be perfect, and the removal of unused items will be freeing!

 - Purge 21 items.
-I recently read a wonderful book about organizing (never stop learning 🥰): “Real Life Organizing: Clean and Clutter-Free in 15 Minutes a Day” One of my favorite takeaways was her suggestion to purge with a goal of 21 items.
+I recently read a wonderful book about organizing (never stop learning 🥰): “Real Life Organizing: Clean and Clutter-Free in 15 Minutes a Day” (affiliate link).
+One of my favorite takeaways was her suggestion to purge with a goal of 21 items.
 The time limit is set by you, and whether you purge daily, weekly or monthly, you search your house to find 21 items to donate/sell/trash.
 I think this is genius!
 Giving yourself small goals can do wonders for your home.
 It breaks down the large job of reducing possessions into smaller, more manageable, tasks.
 This method can also be effective in homes with minimal clutter.

 - Start small and pick one space at a time.
 When tackling organization, start with smaller spaces.
 Begin with a drawer first, and then move to bigger items and locations.
 Don’t be afraid to ask for help.
 I offer personalized virtual consultations for only $50 a space!
 Based on a picture submitted by you, I will offer tips and provide links to products that would work for your space.
 Click here to book!